MarcosPampuch/Hilab_exercice/README.md

 To stablish a connection with Twitter's API, the file **stream_sql.py** has a serie of steps which are represented by methods.

-Those steps are:
+These steps are:

   1. Fetch the actual rules stored on the last Stream;

   2. Delete those rules;

-  3. Set the rules desired by de user;
+  3. Set the rules desired by the user;

   4. Connect to the stream to receive the data;